BotanyCoder/CFP_Mapping/Species Specific Code/Krameria erecta.md

 PolygonMap
 ```

-**Step 5.** Calculate the area of our species distribution in Kilometers
+**Step 5.** Calculate the area of our species distribution in Kilometers and export calculated area
 ```
 Krameria_erecta_Area <- area(Krameria_erecta_Poly_1[[1]]) /1000000
 Krameria_erecta_Area